“If someone asks for your passport before you’ve met in person or received a formal offer — it’s a scam.”

 Quick Decision Rule: If they’re asking for passport photos before you’ve met in person or received a formal job offer, it’s likely fraudulent.

-The Problem with Email Security
+The Email Security Illusion

 Your passport contains 8 pieces of identity information criminals need to open bank accounts, apply for credit, or steal your identity.